 -

 English 354: African American literature students went to the Erie library archives to explore Erie's African American history Erie and discussed all sorts of thought-provoking African American literature.
+They also delivered poster presentations at Celebrate Gannon.

 -